patricksavalle/devops-project-template/README.md

 - Resources – (REST) universal resource manipulation (client-server)
 - Messaging – Sending and receiving messages (sender-receiver, producer-consumer)

-Types of communication
+Types of communication:

 - Synchronous – senders wait for reply
 - Asynchronous – senders do not wait for reply but can be interrupted later with the reply
 - Fire-and-forget – senders do not expect replies

-Types of buffers
+Types of buffers:

 - Queues - message buffers that allow for asynchronous n:1 messaging
-- Topics – message buffers that allow for asynchronous n:m messaging
+- Topics – message buffers that allow for asynchronous n:m messaging often called PubSub from Publish-Subscribe

 ### Planning Methods

 DevOps is compatible with many agile project planning (incremental) methods.
-Often hybrid methods will work best, cherry-picking elements from multiple methods.
+Often a hybrid approach will work best, cherry-picking elements from different methods.

 #### Scrum